oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 ## Purpose
 In this code sample, you will learn how to use Intel optimized XGBoost published as part of Intel&reg; oneAPI AI Analytics Toolkit.
 The sample also illustrates how to set up and train an XGBoost* model on datasets for prediction.
-It also demonstrates how to use software products that can be found in the [&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+It also demonstrates how to use software products that can be found in the [Intel&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 ## Key Implementation Details
 This Getting Started sample code is implemented for CPU using the Python language.
-The example assumes you have XGboost installed inside a conda environment, similar to what is delivered with the installation of the Intel&reg; Distribution for Python as part of the [&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).
+The example assumes you have XGboost installed inside a conda environment, similar to what is delivered with the installation of the Intel&reg; Distribution for Python as part of the [Intel&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).

 ## License
 Code samples are licensed under the MIT license.
 See